-As elaborated in Part II of today's opinion, the rejection of the Sherman Amendment can best be understood not as evidence of Congress' acceptance of a rule of absolute municipal immunity, but as a limitation of the statutory ambit to actual wrongdoers, i. e., a rejection of respondeat superior or any other principle of vicarious liability.
-Thus, it has been clear that a public official may be held liable in damages when his actions are found to violate a constitutional right and there is no qualified immunity, see Wood v.
+As elaborated in Part II of today's opinion, the rejection of the Sherman Amendment can best be understood not as evidencing acceptance of a rule of absolute municipal immunity, but as limiting the statutory ambit to actual wrong-doers, i. e., a rejection of respondeat superior or any other principle of vicarious liability.
+Thus, a public official may be held liable in damages when his actions are found to violate constitutional right and there is no qualified immunity under Wood v.
 Strickland, 420 U. S. 208 (1975); Procunier v.
 Navarette, No. 76-446, - U. S. - (1978).
-Today the Court recognizes that this principle also applies to a local government when implementation of its official policies or established customs inflicts the constitutional injury.
+Similarly, local government may have to answer in damages when execution of [its] policy or custom, whether made by its lawmakers or by those whose edicts or acts may fairly be said to represent official policy inflicts the [constitutional] injury.

 This Court traditionally has been hesitant to overrule prior constructions of statutes or interpretations of common-law rules.
-"Stare decisis is usually the wise policy," Burnet v.
+Stare decisis is "usually the wise policy," Burnet v.
 Coronado Oil & Gas Co., 285 U. S. 393, 406 (1932) (Brandeis, J., dissenting), but this cautionary principle must give way to countervailing considerations in appropriate circumstances.